Zeex/samp-plugin-crashdetect/README.txt

    processed code (i.e. the script itself + all included files).
 Unfortunately, there's no workaround except splitting code in separate filterscripts so they are loaded as different AMX files.

+Q: I'm getting weird/wrong function names in AMX backtrace like "Float:operator-(Float:) (Float:oper=0.00000)", what the heck?

+A: See part 2 of the previous question.